-What’s the difference between North Lake Tahoe and South Lake Tahoe?
+What’s the Difference Between North and South Lake Tahoe

 North Lake Tahoe